 Anthony was instructed as main leading counsel in what is believed to be the UK’s largest civil action against the police: Wayne Pugh & Others v Commissioner of Police of South Wales, which arose from the well-publicised and criticised prosecution of the ‘The Cardiff Three’, following the murder of a prostitute, Lynette White.
 Anthony represented 8 out of 15 Claimants in proceedings, which lasted three months and involved over one million documents.

-- Serafin EWHC 2992 (QB) – Anthony continues to act for the original Defendants in this case as one of two leading counsel leading Anton van Dellen, whose application for permission to appeal in the Supreme Court was granted in July 2019.
-The appeal, due to be heard on 17th and 18th March 2020, follows a hearing in the Court of Appeal, after a rare, fully-contested libel and misuse of private information trial lasting 8 days in the High Court, where Anthony successfully defeated the claims for damages and injunctive relief was defeated on the basis of truth, public interest and lack of privacy.
+- Serafin v Malkiewicz & Ors UKSC 23 – Anthony continued to act for the original Defendants in this case as one of two leading counsel leading Anton van Dellen, whose appeal in the Supreme Court was heard on 17th and 18th March 2020.
+This followed a hearing in the Court of Appeal ( EWCA Civ 852), after a rare, fully-contested libel and misuse of private information trial lasting 8 days in the High Court ( EWHC 2992 (QB)), where Anthony successfully defeated the claims for damages and injunctive relief was defeated on the basis of truth, public interest and lack of privacy.
 The trial involved sustained cross-examination of the Claimant, which was described by the High Court Judge as ‘skilful and patient’.
-The decision was overturned by the Court of Appeal and the Supreme Court will hear important submissions, amongst other things, as to the parameters of the public interest defence and the extent to which a trial Judge is permitted to intervene in the trial process and the court of Appeal can legitimately reverse findings of fact.https://inforrm.org/2017/12/05/case-comment-serafin-v-malkiewicz-unbounded-self-confidence-and-lack-of-judgment-results-in-failed-libel-action-persephone-bridgman-baker/
+The decision was overturned by the Court of Appeal and the Supreme Court will hear important submissions, amongst other things, as to the parameters of the public interest defence and the extent to which a trial Judge is permitted to intervene in the trial process and the court of Appeal can legitimately reverse findings of fact. https://inforrm.org/2017/12/05/case-comment-serafin-v-malkiewicz-unbounded-self-confidence-and-lack-of-judgment-results-in-failed-libel-action-persephone-bridgman-baker/

 - R (on the application of Mohammed Hashim) v Police Misconduct Panel and Commissioner of Police, PC Paul Delevitt and IPCC – This was an application for judicial review in which Anthony acted for the Claimant, who had been arrested by officers of the Metropolitan Police Service and prosecuted to trial for attempted burglary of a bank.
 Anthony submitted that the decision was an error of law.
 Although unsuccessful in that claim, Anthony is now instructed in the civil claim arising out of the events.